 Love breakfast and brunch like I do?
 Here are more recipes you’d love:

-In another bowl, whisk all wet ingredients until incorporated.
+- In another bowl or using your blender, whisk or pulse all wet ingredients until incorporated.
 Make sure to break apart big chunks of the ube jam, if any.